xpl/crx-hotreload/README.md

 # Chrome Extension Hot Reloader

+> [!IMPORTANT]
+> Does not work with Manifest Version 3, as Chrome has recently removed the APIs essential for working with file system from background scripts: https://stackoverflow.com/questions/65975659/how-do-i-get-access-to-all-the-files-in-the-extension-in-chrome-extension-manife/65976345 :(

 Watches for file changes in your extension's directory.
 When a change is detected, it reloads the extension and refreshes the active tab (to re-trigger the updated scripts).

 Here's [a blog post explaining it](https://60devs.com/hot-reloading-for-chrome-extensions.html) (thanks to [KingOfNothing](https://habrahabr.ru/users/KingOfNothing/) for the translation).